GTAMadman/GTA-III-Rainbomizer/README.md

 To configure a specific randomizer, search for its name in the configuration file.
 You can set it to 'true' or 'false' to enable or disable it respectively.

+Configuration options marked with '# Experimental' are not fully complete and will still have issues.

 More information about how to configure specific randomizers is provided in the default config file.

 ## Installation